Latest education news for schools across the globe

 Reduce food wastage with cashless catering software

-AMI’s range of pre-ordering software, including Transact, allows pupils of all ages to pre-order their school lunches, sending orders to the kitchen ahead of time to allow catering staff to prepare meals in advance.
+AMI’s range of pre-ordering software, including Transact, allows pupils of all ages to pre-order their school lunches, sending orders to the kitchen ahead of time to enable catering staff to prepare meals in advance.
 By informing staff of meal choices in advance, schools can avoid producing too much food and can focus on only preparing what is necessary.

-On a primary school level, Transact provides a fun and interactive solution for pupils to pre-order their meal selection during the morning registration process.
+Transact provides a fun and interactive solution for pupils to pre-order their meal selection during the morning registration process on a primary school level.
 Pupils can make their selection at a teacher’s PC or interactive whiteboard, sending orders to the kitchen in advance.

-Where food is being wasted in schools
+Where food is wasted in schools

-Waste management experts WRAP found that in both primary and secondary schools, the kitchen and canteen areas produced the majority of the total food waste, representing food that is prepared in the kitchen and served, but not eaten in the canteen.
+Waste management experts WRAP found that in both primary and secondary schools, the kitchen and canteen areas produced most of the total food waste, representing food prepared and served but not eaten in the canteen.